gliptak/lecture-source-py/source/rst/heavy_tails.rst

 One graphical technique for investigating Pareto tails and power laws is the so-called **rank-size plot**.

 This kind of figure plots
-log size against log rank of the population (i.e., location in the population when sorted from smallest to largest).
+log sizes against log ranks of the population (i.e., location in the population when sorted from smallest to largest).

 Often just the largest 5 or 10\% of observations are plotted.